Home | About me | Contact | Privacy

 Timetables and schedules

 There used to be a day not too long ago when you had to purchase the massive timetable book (Kursbuch), call the DB, or visit a travel agent if you wanted to check train schedules without trekking down to the station.
-Nowadays, of course, the Internet makes finding schedules anywhere much simpler (and free!)
-The DB has an excellent website-- maybe the best in Europe, and in several languages no less-- from which you can get train schedules for nearly all of Europe for any date and time that has published schedules.
+Nowadays, of course, the Internet makes finding schedules anywhere much simpler.
+The DB has an excellent website — maybe the best in Europe, and in several languages no less — from which you can get train schedules for nearly all of Europe for any date and time that has published schedules.
 For most domestic and many international trips, once you've located your desired connection, you can then purchase and print your tickets.

 Some tips on using this service: